AmitChoudhary1392/Project-1_Team6/README.md

 Does weather impact accident rate in New York?

 Limit the dataset to 10,000 records.
-Analyse the result by weather conditions and temperature for each hour of the day.
+Analyse the result by weather conditions and temperature.
 (For example, What is the accident rate on a sunny day at 20-25 degree F vs. rainy day at 20-25 degree F?)

 ## Problem 2: